debajyotidasgupta/raft-consensus/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

  - [ ] Write about main.go
+ ### User interaction with the system
+ *To interact with the system from the console, do the following steps\:*

+ 1. Open terminal from the main project directory
+ 2. Run the main go file
+    ```sh
+    go run main.go
+    ```
+ 3. You will be presented with a menu with necessary commands to create raft cluster, send commands, etc.
  - [ ] Write about visualizations
  - [ ] Add screenshots